mj12albert/mj12albert/README.md

 ### Hello 👋
 I’m Albert, a web developer & designer from all over but currently based in Hong Kong.
-I work on design systems at [Rapyd](https://www.rapyd.net), which [acquired](https://www.rapyd.net/company/news/press-releases/rapyd-completes-acquisition-of-neat/) my company [Neat](https://www.neatcommerce.com) a little while ago.
+I’m on the core team at [MUI](https://github.com/mui) working on `material-ui` and more!

 ### Lately I’ve been tinkering with...
 - ⚛ React.js, Next.js, RedwoodJS